 I have told the school my child is being bullied.
 What do they have to do?

-Within one day of getting a verbal report about an incident of bullying, the school must investigate that incident.
+Within one school day of being informed of bullying, the school must start to investigate.
 The school’s anti-bullying specialist must conduct the investigation.
 An anti-bullying specialist is the school staff person responsible for preventing, identifying, and responding to incidents of bullying in the school.
-He or she may be the guidance counselor, school psychologist, or another specially trained school staff member.
+This may be the guidance counselor, school psychologist, or another specially trained school staff member.

 Is the school allowed to decide no investigation is needed?